History of champagne

-A bottle of Champagne being used to christen the USS Shangri-La (CV-38) in 1944.
-Champagne has had a long history of being used in celebration of events such as the launching of ships.
+Christening the USS Shangri-La with a bottle of champagne in 1944.
+Champagne has long been used in celebratory events such as the launching of ships.

-The history of Champagne began when the Romans planted vineyards in this region of northeast France in the 5th century, or possibly earlier.
-Over centuries, Champagne evolved from being a pale, pinkish still wine to a sparkling wine.
+The history of champagne began when the Romans planted vineyards in this region of northeast France in the 5th century, or possibly earlier.
+Over centuries, champagne evolved from being a pale, pinkish still wine to a sparkling wine.
 When Hugh Capet was crowned King of France in 987 at the cathedral of Reims, he started a tradition that brought successive monarchs to the region—with the local wine being on prominent display at the coronation banquets.
 The early wine of the Champagne region was a pale, pinkish wine made from Pinot noir.

 The Champenois were envious of the reputation of the wines made from their Burgundian neighbours to the south and sought to produce wines of equal acclaim.
 However the northerly climate of the region gave the Champenois a unique set of challenges in making red wine.
 At the far extremes of sustaining viticulture, the grapes would struggle to ripen fully and often would have bracing levels of acidity and low sugar levels.
 The wines were lighter bodied and thinner than the Burgundies.

 Furthermore, the cold winter temperatures prematurely halted fermentation in the cellars, leaving dormant yeast cells that would awaken in the warmth of spring and start fermenting again.
 One of the byproducts of fermentation is the release of carbon dioxide gas, which, if the wine is bottled, is trapped inside the wine, causing intense pressure.
 The pressure inside the weak, early French wine bottles often caused the bottles to explode, creating havoc in the cellars.
 If the bottle survived, the wine was found to contain bubbles, something that the early Champenois were horrified to see, considering it a fault.
 As late as the 17th century, Champenois wine makers, most notably the Benedictine monk Dom Pérignon (1638–1715), were still trying to rid their wines of the bubbles.